-With the Prince George's County American Job Center Community Network business services team being a collection of workforce development experts, the team has access to a collection of economic development data and Labor Market Information (labor trends, market conditions, unemployment data, local demographics, wages, etc.).
-This can include availability of talent by occupation, jobseeker demographics, and wage data by location and occupation.
-The business services team can provide this data to businesses as well as combine it with current local recruitment and retention data (employment statistics, unemployment by industry and occupation, job posting data and frequencies, wage data, demographic data related to hiring and occupations, etc.) to provide comprehensive Labor Market Analysis.
-Labor Market Analysis combines the data and experience of local human resource professionals to provide actional strategies and plans to help businesses achieve their recruitment and retention goals.
+With the Prince George's County American Job Center Community Network business services team being a collection of workforce development experts, the team has access to a collection of economic development data and labor market information (labor trends, market conditions, unemployment data, local demographics, wages, etc.).
+This can include the availability of talent by occupation, jobseeker demographics, and wage data by location and occupation.
+The business services team can provide this data to businesses as well as combine it with current local recruitment and retention data (employment statistics, unemployment by industry and occupation, job posting data and frequencies, wage data, demographic data related to hiring and occupations, etc.) to provide comprehensive labor market analyses.
+Labor market analysis combines data with the experience of local human resource professionals to provide actionable strategies and plans to help businesses achieve their recruitment and retention goals.